Berezan Island: History

-During the XIV-XV centuries, when the entire Bug-Dniester interfluve was part of the Grand Duchy of Lithuania, there is only abrupt information about the island, and already at the turn of the XV-XVI centuries the island was ruled by the Crimean Khanate, but was not inhabited.
+During the 14th and 15th centuries, when the entire Bug-Dniester interfluve was part of the Grand Duchy of Lithuania, there is little information about the island, and already at the turn of the 15th and 16th centuries the island was ruled by the Crimean Khanate, but was not inhabited.
 At the same time, the Zaporozhian Cossacks knew about the island and used it for anchorage of ships and rest during numerous sea voyages.

-Zaporozhian Cossacks revived Berezan' as a fort during their campaigns against the Crimean Tatars and the Ottoman Empire in the 16th and 17th centuries.
+Zaporozhian Cossacks revived Berezan as a fort during their campaigns against the Crimean Tatars and the Ottoman Empire in the 16th and 17th centuries.
 After the fall of neighbouring Ochakov to the Russians, the island was incorporated with the remainder of New Russia into the Russian Empire.

 The site of the Greek colony and its necropolis have been periodically excavated since the 19th century; even though the site has suffered from erosion (and the tombs also from looting), the digs produced rich findings (archaic ceramics, inscriptions, etc.).

 In March 1906, Pyotr Schmidt was executed on Berezan.

 During World War II, the island became part of the Romanian Transnistria Governorate, along with all of the raion and city of Ochakiv.

-In 2013, archaeologists found an encolpion cross on the island, dating from the late 11th - early 12th centuries, which gives rise to the existence of a settlement here, presumably designed to protect the Trade route from the Varangians to the Greeks.
+In 2013, archaeologists found an encolpion cross on the island, dating from the late 11th - early 12th centuries, which is evidence of the existence of a settlement here, presumably designed to protect the trade route from the Varangians to the Greeks.

+In 2023, the Ukrainian government constructed an underground munitions supply depot on the island in response to the Russian invasion amid concerns of bombing by the Russian air force.